The Long Road: From Home to Senior Living

 Emotional Support

-• Acknowledge Feelings: Downsizing can be emotional, so it’s important to talk about feelings and seek support if needed.
+• Acknowledge Feelings: Downsizing can be emotional, so talking about feelings and seeking support if needed is important.

 • Stay Connected: Encourage visits from family and friends to help ease the transition.